 Today it’s key for companies to have a data-driven, digital-first strategy when creating and delivering any successful digital engagements.

 For a data-driven digital design project to successfully deliver on business objectives, regular releases and frequent improvements informed by metrics will need to be implemented:

 - Decide – put best practice “heuristic” ideas in motion

 - Analyze – look at existing metrics and see what’s working and what’s not.
 Scrap the crap, so to speak

 - Design – rapidly create personas, customer journeys, and finally design wireframes and prototypes that have clear improvements in success metrics.

 - Test – conduct usability testing with at least 8-10 of your company’s users to see trends, successes, and failures.
 Trends will emerge even after 5 test cases.
 Make those modifications to the feedback received.

 - Release – make edits and have no fear to release this informed new design as real-world live metrics will show if the changes are successful.

 - Learn – look at metrics and confirm if the design is successful, if the copy is well written, and the right type of content is delivered in the right place.
-Tweak the dials and see if performance and increase.
+Tweak the dials and see if performance is increased.
 EXAMPLE: we changed the color of the CTA button from a dark blue to an orange (which was the highest contrast) and a 300% engagement increase was seen.

-In conclusion, we can learn a lot from Google’s data-driven design strategy of A/B testing 41 shades of blue link colors that reportedly lead to 200 million of dollars extra revenue.
+In conclusion, we can learn a lot from Google’s data-driven design strategy of A/B testing 41 shades of blue link colors that reportedly lead to 200 million dollars extra revenue.

 See More Info On This Story: https://www.theguardian.com/technology/2014/feb/05/why-google-engineers-designers